 Max Late Fee: $40

-The Amex Green card credit limit can vary from month to month, but generally there is no preset spending limit.
-American Express may adjust the limit based on your card use.
-The amount and the frequency in which those adjustments occur also depend on a wide range of factors such as your income, credit standing, payment record, and more.… read full answer
+The Amex Green card spending capacity can vary from month to month, but generally there is no preset spending limit.
+This means American Express may adjust the limit based on your card use.
+The amount and the frequency in which those adjustments occur also depend on a wide range of factors, such as your income, credit standing, payment history, and more.

 You might get your American Express Platinum card annual fee waived if you are calling the Amex retention line at (800) 452-3945, but it is not guaranteed that it will work.
 Alternatively, you should consider applying for the Amex financial relief program.